3eeps/llmon-py/README.md

 Local Streamlit webui for Large Language Models.
 Supports GGUF.

+Inference with speech-to-text and text-to-speech supported.

 Can be deployed using ngrok, in minutes.
-Inference with speech-to-text and text-to-speech supported.

 SDXL 1.0 and SDXL Turbo (and Turbo img2img) integrated.

-moondream1 image OCR intergrated.
+moondream1 (image vision) intergrated.

 Fast.
 Easy to use.
 Recommend 16GB (Nvidia) GPU.